denten-papers/unfinished-book/main.md

 and media scholars, which manifests in the attention to the material contexts of ideational content, for the book represents, at once, a metaphysical construct of the mind and a physical object.
 Matter envelops symbol to produce a specifically instantiated thing.
-Therefore, a reader's ability to reach anything like the content or the work of art, is limited by or facilitated by the medium.
+Therefore, a reader's ability to reach anything like content or a work of art, is limited by or facilitated by the medium.
 By that logic, the book is a container for the storage of ideas.

+Before us is a

 The trans-mediation of mind-things into paper and ink things entails the corresponding trans-figuration of "content."
 A line of reasoning resembles a line on a page or a paragraph,